 Lastly up for review, we have a set of in-ear monitors made by Westone Audio.
 These Westone Audio UM10 Monitors utilize proprietary single balanced-armature drivers that deliver dynamic and articulate sound.

 These in-ear monitors for drummers are designed well and have some high-quality features and the price point is very attractive.
-They offer a good level of performance and deliver a well-balanced frequency range.

 The Westone UM Pro 10 in-ear monitors provide amazing detail and clarity.
 The economical UM Pro 10 sports a single balanced-armature driver that is smaller and more efficient than traditional dynamic drivers.